Where Our “Eureka!” Moments Come From

 Last month, Salvi and her colleague Edward Bowden published a paper on risk and creativity, “The Relation Between State and Trait Risk Taking and Problem-Solving,” in the journal Psychological Research.
 This groundbreaking research unearths some fascinating new clues about the inner workings of “Aha!” moments.

-In addition to these fascinating findings about the role that risk plays in problem-solving styles, this paper opened my eyes to some characteristics and traits that come together under the umbrella of a “creative personality type.”
-According to Salvi and Bowden, “Creative people are often very original, oriented toward novelty seeking, curious and open to new experiences; all characteristics that are promoted by greater risk propensity."
+In addition to these fascinating findings of the role that risk plays in problem-solving styles, this paper opened my eyes to some characteristics and traits that come together under the umbrella of a “creative personality type.”
+According to Salvi and Bowden, “Creative people are often very original, oriented toward novelty-seeking, curious, and open to new experiences; all characteristics that are promoted by greater risk propensity."

 Full disclosure: I wrote this piece from start-to-finish in one sitting during the predawn hours this morning.
-Before sitting down at my desk to start writing, I self-imposed a deadline of completing this post before sunrise—with enough time leftover to squeeze in a 30-minute HIIT workout—before it’s time to take my 11-year-old daughter to school.
+Before sitting down at my desk to start writing, I self-imposed a deadline for completing this post before sunrise—with enough time left over to squeeze in a 30-minute HIIT workout—before it’s time to take my 11-year-old daughter to school.
 By putting a slight amount of pressure on myself to write this quickly before heading to the gym, I knowingly increased the risk of failing as a science-based writer.
-That said, the time constraint gives me a rush that gets my creative juices going and makes writing this more fun because I have to let go and wing it.
+That said, the time constraint gives me a rush that gets my creative juices going and makes writing this more fun, because I have to let go and wing it.

 As a behind-the-scenes look at the creative process and “Exhibit B” of my cognitive state while writing this post: The decision to share a real-time example of my writing process in the paragraph above sprang into my mind suddenly—without an ounce of conscious deliberation—and was touch typed without looking at the keyboard in less than two minutes.